 We’re talking about marijuana, THC, cannabis, weed, pot, or any of the other terms used to describe the drug derived from the Cannabis Sativa or Cannabis Indica plant.
-Sale or possession of marijuana remains illegal under federal law.
+Sale or possession of marijuana/cannabis remains illegal under federal law.
 However, many states have legalized marijuana for medicinal and recreational purposes.
-As laws and norms change, it is easy to confuse the facts about the drug’s impact on brain development and public health.
-Marijuana is often one of the first drugs a teen is offered and 78 percent of teens say that they have close friends who use marijuana.
+As laws and attitudes change, it is easy to confuse the facts about the drug’s impact on brain development and public health.
+Marijuana is often one of the first drugs a teen is offered and 56.6 percent of youth aged 12-17 in a nationally represented survey said that they have close friends who use marijuana.
 This new landscape makes it even more crucial that we’re clear on one fact: No amount of marijuana use among youth is safe.

 What are the Risks to Youth?